niekcandaele/blog/_posts/2020-09-20-creating-a-blog.md

 - [VuePress](https://vuepress.vuejs.org/)

 Used it before for [CSMM docs](https://docs.csmm.app/).
 Easy to work with.
 Outputs simple static pages, renders from plain markdown.
-Solid option, but would like to explore others
+Solid option, but would like to explore others.

 - [Gatsby](https://www.gatsbyjs.com/)